 - Below are some suggested sizes and the number of squares you will need for a baby-sized quilt.
 You can adjust the number of squares to anything you like.
 These are 2 common sizes.
 I made a quilt from squares with 12 rows of 6 which resulted in a longer shape.

-- FABRIC FOR THE BACK - 1 yard (0.90m) to 2 yards (1.8m).
+- FABRIC FOR THE BACK - 1 yard (0.90m) to 2 yards (1.8m) (Read how big is a yard of fabric).
 Once again choose a quality cotton fabric in a complementary color.
 Your backing fabric should be 4 inches (10cm) larger than the finished top fabric.
 This will give you a border all the way around of 2 inches (5cm).
 This will be trimmed to match the top in one of the final steps before binding.

 - BATTING - Low loft (thin) batting.
 Choose a washable batting that will wear well.
-Most of these are polyester but you can also get cotton and low allergy options.
+Use cotton and non-flammable, low-allergy options.
 The batting should be the same size as the backing fabric.
-Remember this is larger than the top.
+Remember, this is larger than the top.

 - FABRIC FOR THE BINDING - This can match one of the front fabrics or be completely contrasting.
 Binding is cut in 2 ¼ inch (5.7cm) strips and may be cut on the straight grain or bias.
 For more about binding, read how to bind a quilt.

 - SEWING SUPPLIES – Thread, scissors, optional – rotary cutter and mat.

 - SAFETY PINS - To hold the batting in before sewing.
 Specialty curved pins are available from sewing shops or just buy some larger regular safety pins.

 How to Make a Baby Quilt - Sewing Instructions

 Step 1 - Lay Out the Squares